-David had one son who became king, Solomon, and only Soloman was king over Israel, the only king other than David over all Israel, not merely the northern kingdom or southern kingdom, but this writer speaks of all the kings before him when only David and Saul ruled in Jerusalem over the Jews.
-He calls himself the "qohéleth" which translaed into Greek as ekklesiases and meant teacher/preacher/speaker.
-Scholars who discount Soloman as the author - among other reasons because he doesn't use the most common Hebrew word for God - place him in the post-exilic period, perhaps 250 to 200 years before the Christian era.
+David had one son who became king - Solomon and only Solomon was king over Israel, the only king other than David over all Israel, not merely the Israel, the Northern Kingdom.
+This writer, though, speaks of "any" of the kings before him when only David and Saul ruled in Jerusalem over the Jews.
+After the division, residents of the Southern Kingdom - Judea - became known as Jews.
+He calls himself the qohéleth which translated into Greek as ekklesiases and meant teacher/preacher/speaker.
+Scholars who discount Solomon as the author - among other reasons because he doesn't use the most common Hebrew word for God - place him in the post-exilic period, perhaps 250 to 200 years before the Christian era.
 Whatever the time of writing, the prose and poetry is timeless, acknowledging longing in the human soul and, ultimately, the diety and nature of God - that he reveals himself and conceals himself, but ultimately is transcendent and sovereign.
 God is in charge.
 So says The Teacher.